KahVille/kahville.github.io/README.md

 ### About me

 Hi!
-My name is Ville Kähärä and I am a Bachelor of Engineering student with degree programme in information technology.
+My name is Ville Kähärä.
+II am Bachelor of Engineering student in field of information technology.
 I specialize in game programming.
 I love coffee and problem solving.